 In the final episodes of the season, a pair of traumatized parents enter the Demogorgon's realm - one in search of her son and the other looking to redeem the untimely death of his daughter.
-The Demogorgon's shadow realm is truly nightmarish and features the detritus of our world - decaying copies of edifices and natural phenomena familiar to humanity's experience of Earth.
-Objects are gooey and brittle while details have the oneiric blur effect applied.
-Orienting oneself in this realm seems impossible as objects almost appear to materialize only once you are upon them... or they are upon you.
+The Demogorgon's shadow realm is truly nightmarish and features the detritus of our world - decaying copies of edifices and natural phenomena familiar to humanity's development on Earth.
+Objects are gooey and brittle while details have an oneiric bluriness.
+Orienting oneself in this realm seems impossible as objects appear to materialize only once you are upon them... or they are upon you.

 6. Moment of Truth - Building Suspense

 Stranger Things effectively builds suspense across its inaugural season.
-When Winona Ryder's mother character crafts a Ouija board on the wall of her house with string lights over each letter, it is showing brilliant initiative.
-She begins deciphering a message from the Demogorgon realm, however, it wasn't the message she was expecting.
+When Winona Ryder's mother character crafts a Ouija board on the wall of her house with string lights over each letter, it is a show of brilliant initiative.
+She begins deciphering a message from the Demogorgon realm however it wasn't the message she was expecting.
 She is told to "run" and the spelling out of the message sends a shiver up your spine.
 The mother's quest to find her son is the central drama and presenting her with a personal threat is effective in order for the audience to root for her as a character instead of just rooting for the accomplishment of her task.

 1. Inspiration; Imitation - Stephen King

-Stranger Things is clearly heavily inspired by the work of Stephen King.
-In fact, King gets several overt references in the scripts of the first season of episodes.
-The show undoubtedly has the structure and feel of King, however, there was an opportunity to do something remarkable and original.
+Clearly, Stranger Things is heavily inspired by the work of Stephen King.
+In fact, King gets several overt references in the scripts for the first season of episodes.
+The show undoubtedly has the structure and feel of King however there was an opportunity to do something remarkable and original.
 I can't recall any element of the show that was a major departure from the King style.
-The threat was presented similarly to Dreamcatcher, the herald (Eleven) type is also present in many of King's works and the crew of kids can be found in Stand by Me and Dreamcatcher.
-In fact, Stranger Things is quite similar to Dreamcatcher in several ways.
-King is the master of haunting, but there was a chance to do something brand new within the tried and true formula.
+The threat was presented similarly to Dreamcatcher, the herald (Eleven) type is also present in many of King's works and the crew of kids can be found in Stand by Me and It.
+King is the master of haunting, but there was a chance to do something brand new within his tried and true formula.

 2. Are You My Mother? - Winona Ryder